 The FQDN serves to show the exact location of an object inside the DNS hierarchy.

-PQDN is Partially Qualified Domain Name.
-It is just a part of the complete domain name.
-Let’s use our domain name again.
+To make things more simple, let’s use the ClouDNS domain name again for an illustration.
 The PQDN is, for example, “cloudns.net“.
 In this one, we don’t have the host “www.“.

 If you are searching for a fast and secure DNS service – the best choice is the Anycast DNS!